Women in the Job Market of Today: How To Self-Navigate and Put Yourself on the Map To Thrive?

 Today, the job market is rapidly shaping due to the rapid progress in technology.
 Unfortunately, this progress is not always favorable for women and their career professional development.

-Many of Traditionally Female-Dominated Professions Are Now In Jeopardy
+Many Traditionally Female-Dominated Professions Are Now In Jeopardy.

 What does the technological progress imply for the job market and career development strategies then?
-Well, one direct impact is eliminating jobs that require lightweight work and going through repetitive tasks at: logistics, accountancy, call-centers, or, in office jobs such as a personal assistant or another white collar jobs.
+Well, one direct impact is eliminating jobs that require lightweight work and going through repetitive tasks at logistics, accountancy, call centers, or, in-office jobs such as a personal assistant or other white collar jobs.

 Of course, there are as many possible paths for growth and career development for women as there are for men.
 It’s all a matter of strategizing and developing functional career development strategies.
 To name just a few possibilities: